cryptag/minileap/README.md

 The final chunk may be below the stated Chunk Size.

-The 6-byte **header** (before encryption):
+The 5-byte **header** (before encryption):

-`[ 4 bytes: Chunk Size (int32 (NOT uint32; see below), big endian) || 2 bytes: message type (int16 (NOT uint16; see below), big endian) (see next section) ]`
+`[ 3 bytes: Chunk Size (uint24, big endian) || 2 bytes: message type (uint16, big endian) (see next section) ]`

-Chunk Size is an int32, _not_ a uint32.
-This is to prevent accidental overflows when implementing miniLeap in languages that have 32-bit ints even on 64-bit systems (e.g., Java).
-Thus, Chunk Size's left-most bit of its left-most byte must never be set to 1.

-Similar logic for the message type; it is an int16, _not_ a uint16, and thus its left-most bit of its left-most byte must never be set to -- you guessed it -- 1.

 Min permitted Chunk Size: 1,024 bytes.

-Consider choosing ~64KB if you need random access (to download/decrypt less data), and ~1MB if you don't (to perform fewer encryptions/decryptions).
-As stated above, the last chunk may be smaller than this, but the others may not be (except the header, obviously, which is small and of fixed size).
+Consider choosing <= 64KB chunks if you need random access (to download/decrypt less data) or if you need to send data in real-time (e.g., voice calls).

+Consider using 1MB+ chunks if you don't need either of the above (in order to perform fewer encryptions/decryptions).

+The last chunk may be smaller than the given chunk size, but the others may not be (except the header, obviously, which is small and of fixed size).

-Max chunk size: 2**31 - 1 == (256**4)/2 - 1 bytes == 2,147,483,647 == ~2.15GB
+Max Chunk Size: 2**24 - 1 bytes == 16,777,215 == ~16MB

-Total possible miniLeap message types: 2**15 == (256**2)/2 == 32,768 (0 through 32,767)
+Total possible valid miniLeap message types: 2**16 - 1 == 65,535

+###### Ciphertext Structure

+Once you have encrypted a piece of data (e.g., text or a file), the resulting miniLeap message will have the following structure:

+`[ 109-byte header: 24-byte nonce + 5-byte encrypted body + 16-byte libsodium overhead + 64-byte Blake2b hash ]`

+followed by 1 or more data chunks that each encrypt N bytes, where N is equal to the header-provided Chunk Size for every chunk except (perhaps) the last one, which may be of size less than N:

+`[ N+105-byte chunk: 24-byte nonce + 1-byte "last chunk" indicator + N-byte encrypted body + 16-byte libsodium overhead + 64-byte Blake2b rolling hash ]`

 #### Message Types

-0: (Invalid type; sanity check)
+0: Invalid type; sanity check

 1: UTF-8 encoded text (e.g., chat message)

 2: URL, including the protocol (e.g., https://leapchat.org, not just leapchat.org)

-3: A command to execute
+3: A command

 4: Passphrase (first and only non-header chunk is 256 bytes: 1 uint8 to tell us the passphrase length L (must be at least 75), then L bytes of passphrase, then `255 - L` random bytes of padding)